Takashiidobe/notes/src/data-structures/iteration-vs-recursion.md

 ---
-title: iteration-vs-recursion
+title: Iteration Vs Recursion
+date created: Friday, May 12th 2023, 5:07:55 pm
+date modified: Monday, February 24th 2025, 7:23:08 am
 ---

-Vs Recursion

-# Iteration vs Recursion
+# Iteration Vs Recursion

 In Programming, any task that requires something to be done repeatedly can be solved either with iteration or recursion.